The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: The Surface Edge Explorer (SEE)

 \subsection{Handling Failed Views}

 \seclabel{adj-views}

-Selected views do not always observe their target frontier points successfully.
-A view is considered failed when its new measurements do not make its associated frontier point a core point.
-This occurs when the entire local surface is not visible, either due to occlusions or surface discontinuities (e.g., corners).
+Views do not always successfully observe their associated frontiers.
+A view is considered failed if its associated frontier is not reclassified as a core point after processing the newly captured measurements.
+This occurs when part of the local surface is not visible, either due to occlusions or surface discontinuities (e.g., corners).
 These failed views must be adjusted to successfully observe their target frontiers.

-A new view is proposed by adjusting the failed view based on the captured measurements.
-The view adjustment shifts a failed view to avoid occlusions and surface discontinuities.
-This adjustment reduces the separation between the frontier point and the mean of the captured measurements.
-It is calculated from translations along, and rotations around, the vectors representing the local surface geometry \figref{view-adj}.
+A new view is proposed by using the captured measurements to compute an adjustment for the failed view.
+This adjustment aims to avoid occlusions and surface discontinuities by reducing the separation distance between the frontier and the mean of the captured measurements.
+It is calculated from translations along, and rotations around, the local surface geometry vectors \figref{view-adj}.

 The view adjustment is repeated until the target frontier is successfully observed or a termination criterion is reached.
-When the separation between the frontier point and the mean of the captured measurements stops decreasing the adjusted view is reinitialized to the viewing position that first captured the frontier as this is known to be unoccluded.
+When the separation between the frontier point and the mean of the captured measurements stops decreasing the adjusted view is reinitialized to the position from which the frontier point was first captured, as this is known to be unoccluded.
 This new view is again adjusted until the frontier is successfully observed or the process is terminated.
-If this process fails too, then the frontier is assumed to be unobservable and it is reclassified as an outlier.
+If this process also fails then the frontier is reclassified as an outlier.

 \talgmref{adj-view} presents the view adjustment procedure.
-The adjustment parameters are initialised if this is the first time the frontier point has been adjusted (Lines 3--7).
+The adjustment parameters are initialised if this is the first time the view has been adjusted (Lines 3--7).
 Individual adjustments are calculated using a scaling factor, $A[\frontp_\mathrm{c}]$, that increases with each subsequent adjustment.
-A view proposal is adjusted if the current separation distance between the frontier position and the mean of the captured measurements is less than the previous separation distance, $D[\frontp_\mathrm{c}]$.
-The view switch flag, $V_\mathrm{switch}[\frontp_\mathrm{c}]$, indicates when the adjustment of a view proposal has failed and the view has been reset to the frontier's capturing view position.
+An adjustment is applied if the current separation distance between the frontier and the mean of the captured measurements is less than the previous separation distance, $D[\frontp_\mathrm{c}]$.
+The view switch flag, $V_\mathrm{switch}[\frontp_\mathrm{c}]$, indicates when the adjustment of a view has failed and it has been reset to the frontier's capturing view.

 The view adjustment is performed in a coordinate frame, $\mathbf{C}$, defined by the local surface geometry (Lines 8--9).
 The current separation distance, $\frontd = [s_0, s_1, s_2]^\mathrm{T}$, between the frontier, $\frontp_\mathrm{c}$, and the mean of the captured measurements, $\cmass$, is calculated and the view is only adjusted if it is less than the previous separation distance (Lines 10--11).